9/11 TRIBUTE EXHIBIT: A Place to Remember, Reflect and Learn

-The Fort Worth Museum of Science and History is proud to be the designated caretakers of N-101 from the World Trade Center's North Tower.
-The beam, a full-façade panel that once supported the three floors (101-103) located two stories above the center of the impact zone of the North Tower, is the largest artifact in Texas from the World Trade Center.
+At the center of the Fort Worth Museum of Science and History’s 9/11 Tribute Exhibit is N-101, a full-façade panel that supported three floors (101-103) two stories above the center of the impact zone of the North Tower.
+The beam is comprised of three steel columns, bolted together, three stories tall and is the largest World Trade Center artifact in Texas.

 FORT WORTH CHILDREN'S MUSEUM

 The Fort Worth Children’s Museum harkens back to the Fort Worth Museum of Science and History’s humble beginnings in a house on Summit Street.
 The Museum was chartered as the Fort Worth Children’s Museum in 1941.

 Who knew you could find dinosaurs in your own backyard?
 DinoLabs and DinoDig® bring the fascinating story of dinosaurs discovered in North Texas to life with full articulations of dinosaur skeletons native to the region and a dig site replicating a local paleontological field site.

 Energy Blast tells the dynamic story of energy resources in North Texas through a unique combination of science and history, bringing physics, technology, and innovative thinking to life as you are asked to explore geophysical formations, calculate drilling depths and directions, and to experiment with new resources.

 THE CATTLE RAISERS MUSEUM: A MUSEUM WITHIN A MUSEUM